 Description

-Boundary stone.
-Dated 1855.
-Stone.
-The stone is inscribed 'LIA 1855 L.B.' and marks the outer limit of the administrative area governed by the Leek Improvement Act of 1855.
-HISTORICAL NOTE: the Act set up a commission with powers to enact improvements in the town, and to establish markets, a cemetery, to manage the water works and markets.
+Boundary stone, dated 1855.
+This stone is inscribed 'LIA 1855 L.B.' and marks the outer limit of the administrative area governed by the Leek Improvement Act of 1855.
+The Act established a commission with powers to enact improvements in the town, including the establishment of markets, a cemetery, and the management of water works.
 It marked the beginning of municipal government in Leek.
-For the purposes of the Act, the boundaries of the town were established as a circle with its centre in the centre of the Market Place.
-Wherever this circular line crossed rights of way and watercourses, the boundary was marked by a stone post, several of which survive.
+For the purposes of the Act, the boundaries of the town were set as a circle with its center in the Market Place.
+Wherever this circular line crossed rights of way and watercourses, the boundary was marked by a stone post, several of which still survive.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.